 (i.e., if $\chK$ is negative definite) on $\bM\times I$, then $\chK$ is said to have a \textit{silent upper bound} on $I$.
 In what follows, $\e_{\Spe}$ is assumed to satisfy $\e_{\Spe}\leq 2$.
-If the eigenvalues of $\mK$ are distinct and there is an $\e_{\rond}>0$ such that the distance between different eigenvalues is bounded from below by $\e_{\rond}$ on $I$, then $\mK$ is said to be \textit{non-degenerate} on $I$. \end{definition} Due to the non-degeneracy, it is possible to define a frame, cf. \cite[Definition~3.13]{RinWave}: \begin{definition} Let $(M,g)$ be a time oriented Lorentz manifold.
-Assume it to have an expanding partial pointed foliation and $\mK$ to be non-degenerate on $I$.
-By assumption, the eigenvalues, say $\ell_{1}<\cdots<\ell_{n}$, of $\mK$ are distinct.
-Locally, there is, for each $A\in \{1,\dots,n\}$ an eigenvector $X_{A}$ of $\mK$ corresponding to $\ell_{A}$ such that
+If the eigenvalues of $\mK$ are distinct and there is an $\e_{\rond}>0$ such that the distance between different eigenvalues is bounded from below by $\e_{\rond}$ on $I$, then $\mK$ is said to be \textit{non-degenerate} on $I$. \end{definition} It is of interest to note that if $\lambda_A$ are the eigenvalues of $\chK$, then, due to \cite[(7.32)]{RinWave},